abitgone/jQuery-Plugins/README.md

 ## Carousel

-Carousel takes simple HTML- and CSS-only carousels and progressively enhances them with features such as page lists, scrolling, class-toggling, timers, timer offsets and touch events.
+Carousel takes simple HTML- and CSS-only carousels and progressively enhances them with features such as page lists, scrolling, class-toggling, timers, timer offsets as well as touch and keyboard events.
 By following a basic HTML pattern and using some basic CSS, your carousels will also work, to a degree, without JavaScript enabled.

 Your carousels can be extended using the following attributes: